By Quek Li Koon, Manager of Epworth Foster Care

 When we tell ourselves, “He is always lying and I cannot trust him anymore,” we have a negative or unhelpful thought.
 This will make us feel angry, causing us to shout or say unpleasant words to the child.

-Sometimes, we can also feel helpless and demoralised, and say to ourselves, ‘She does not show any respect to me.
-I am such a useless mother.’
+Parenting has many challenges.
+As parents (caregivers), it is unavoidable to have occasional negative thoughts that will affect the way we respond to children.
+Sometimes, we may feel helpless and demoralised, and say to ourselves, “She does not show any respect to me.
+I am such a useless mother.”
 When we think this way, we feel defeated.
-We become grumpy but unassertive.
-We are unable to follow through with the right response for a child’s action, whether it is to reward when our child behaves well; or, to give a consequence when our child misbehaves.
+We become irritated and unassertive.
+We are unable to follow through with the appropriate response to a child’s action, whether it is to reward when our child behaves well; or, to withdraw a privilege when our child misbehaves.

 The first step to getting a grip on our emotions is to recognise our negative thoughts.
 Some examples of negative thoughts are:

-‘She’s self-centred.’ – Such a label implies that the problem and our child will not change.
+Such a label implies that the problem and the child will not change.

-‘She should know how I want her to behave.’ – Such thoughts cause us to feel let down, cheated, or angry when reality falls short of our expectations.
+Such thoughts causes us to feel down, cheated or angry when reality falls short of our expectations.

-‘He did not reply to my text because he does not care how I feel!’ – This belief may not be true and it will only cause us to feel down and respond negatively when our child comes back home.
+This belief may not be true and it will only make us feel down and respond negatively when our child comes back home.

-‘I cannot tolerate his tantrums anymore.’ – This will cause us to feel hopeless and want to give up more easily.
+This will make us feel hopeless and want to give up more easily.

-Negative thoughts cause us to be less patient with ourselves and our children.
-Often, they lead to unnecessary remarks or actions that distance our relationship with our children.
+Negative thoughts may lead us to become less patient with ourselves and our children.
+Often, they may also lead us to make hurtful remarks or actions that distance relationships.

-‘She’s self-centred,’ can be replaced with, ‘She is self-absorbed at times; but there are times when she is quite thoughtful.’
+“She is quite self-absorbed at times; but there are times when she is quite thoughtful.”

-‘He is always chatting with his friends or on the Internet, and not studying,’ can be replaced with, ‘Since he has been on the Internet for the past half hour, let me remind him to focus on his studies.’
+“Since he has been on the Internet for the past half hour, let me remind him to focus on his studies.”